Federal agents launch immigration crackdown in New Orleans

-NEW ORLEANS (AP) — Federal agents began hitting the streets of New Orleans on Wednesday in the Trump administration’s latest immigration crackdown across the U.S., looking to round up immigrants accused of violent crimes.
+NEW ORLEANS (AP) — Federal agents began hitting the streets of New Orleans on Wednesday in the Trump administration’s latest immigration crackdown across the U.S., looking to round up immigrants accused of violent crimes, a Homeland Security official said.

-The aim of the operation is to capture immigrants who were released after arrests for crimes such as home invasion, armed robbery and rape, Homeland Security Department Assistant Secretary Tricia McLaughlin said in a statement.
+The operation is targeting immigrants who were released after arrests for crimes such as home invasion, armed robbery and rape, Homeland Security Department Assistant Secretary Tricia McLaughlin said in a statement.

 Immigration officials have blanketed big cities and small towns across the nation since January while carrying out Republican President Donald Trump ’s aggressive mass deportation efforts.

-It's not clear how many agents are being deployed for the operation in New Orleans — a one-of-a-kind American city known as the birthplace of jazz and for its Mardi Gras celebrations and rich blend of French, Spanish, African and Native American cultures.
+Fear and uncertainty have weighed heavy on the immigrant community in New Orleans — a one-of-a-kind American city known as the birthplace of jazz and for its Mardi Gras celebrations and rich blend of French, Spanish, African and Native American cultures.

+A witness saw federal agents chase down and arrest people in the parking lot of a New Orleans home improvement store Wednesday morning.
+“They tried to run across the street but they caught them,” said Jody Styles, who was at a gas station near the Lowe’s when authorities converged.

+Some businesses in heavily-Hispanic areas have shuttered, saying they will remain closed until the operation is over.
+Others businesses have signs on their doors barring federal immigration agents from entering.

 Twenty years ago, New Orleans relied on thousands of Latino workers who helped rebuild after Hurricane Katrina.
 But it has not escaped the escalating tensions over immigration.